sahil-kale/autoglide/thermal_estimator/readme.md

 # Thermal Estimator
 The goal of the thermal estimator model is to estimate the thermal core position and strength based on the glider's positions and vertical air velocity measurements.
-It uses an optimizer to minimize the difference between predicted and measured vertical air velocities.
-A Gaussian thermal model is assumed.
+It uses an optimizer to minimize the difference between predicted and measured vertical air velocities with a simplified Gaussian thermal model.
 A snippet of the estimator tracking a thermal is shown below:
 ![Thermal Estimator Tracking](glider_thermal_estimator.png)

 ## Optimization Variables